TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion: Results

 \subsection{Inter-dataset Testing}

-To evaluate cross-dataset generalization, we conduct comparative experiments on the SimEMG Database, as documented in Table\autoref{table9}.
+To evaluate cross-dataset generalization, we conduct comparative experiments on the SimEMG Database, as documented in Table\autoref{table2}.
 It should be emphasized that SimEMG contains real EMG-contaminated ECG signals, fundamentally distinct from the synthesized dataset used for training.
-TFCDiff achieves the lowest reconstruction error, consistent with its intra-dataset performance, and outperforms its closest competitor, TCDAE, by a substantial margin across all metrics even with only one generation.
+TFCDiff achieves the lowest reconstruction error, consistent with its intra-dataset performance, and outperforms its closest competitor, TCDAE, across nearly all metrics even with only one generation.
 This persistent advantage highlights the capacity to learn essential noise distributions, enabling precise separation of ECG signals from unseen noise patterns.

 Notably, DesCod, another diffusion model that underperforms on the synthesized dataset, surpasses other end-to-end methods including TCDAE.
 This implies the intrinsic generalization potential of diffusion models for physiological signal restoration.

-Fig.\autoref{fig8} visualizes the denoising performance of TFCDiff on EMG-contaminated ECG signals, contrasting processed outputs with EMG-free ground truth.
-The denoised signals display such impressive fidelity that they become virtually indistinguishable from their counterparts upon visual inspection.
-These results demonstrate the efficacy and robustness of our approach in denoising extended-duration ECG signals, leveraging DCT diffusion coupled with TFEM.
+Fig. S4 visualizes the superior denoising performance of TFCDiff on EMG-contaminated ECG signals.
+Complementary time-frequency analysis (Fig. S5) further corroborates the effective suppression of EMG artifacts.
+These results demonstrate the efficacy and robustness of our approach in denoising multi-beat ECG signals, leveraging DCT diffusion coupled with TFEM.